Prostatitis

 Infectious Prostatitis

-Antibiotics pills can be used to treat infections caused by bacteria.
+Antibiotics can be used to treat infections caused by bacteria.
 They may be given over several days or weeks.
 The antibiotics may be given through an IV for infections that are hard to treat.

 Symptoms may be treated with: